-We draw attention to Note 36(v) of the Ind AS financial statements, which describes the Management's assessment of the impact of COVID-19 pandemic on the Company's operations and carrying value of assets as at March 31, 2020.
+We draw attention to Note 35(v) of the Ind AS financial statements, which describes management's assessment of the impact of COVID 19 pandemic on the Company's operations and carrying value of assets as at March 31, 2021.
 Our opinion is not modified in respect of this matter.